johnrom/nimble/README.md

 This runs docker, except it will first create your custom-tailored docker-compose file and set up environment variables. **Use this instead of docker-compose up -d!**

 Running `nimble up profile` will start PHP with `xdebug.profiler_enable=1` and `nimble up trigger` will allow you to add `XDEBUG_PROFILE` to the end of any URL to start profiling.
-These profiles are accessible at `webgrind.myproject.local`
+These profiles are accessible at `webgrind.$project.local`

 ### `nimble down`

 This stops docker.
-It just runs `docker-compose down`, but I figured why have that one command be the only time you use `docker-compose`?
+It just runs `docker-compose down`... but I figured why have that one command be the only time you use `docker-compose`?

 ### `nimble restart`